Put a boost in your beauty step – here’s how to get smoother skin & shinier hair.

 - Exfoliate your scalp.
 Clear the way for healthier hair by using an exfoliating scalp with a 5 minute brushing to remove dead skin cells.
 “Dead skin can build up around hair follicles, just like they do on your face,” Cunnane Phillips explains.

 - Remove residue & hydrate.
-After a good brushing to exfoliate off dead skin, clear off residue with by wash your locks with, Graydon Skincare – Matcha Mint Shampoo, then hydrate with Kapuluan Coconut – Cold Pressed Raw Organic Coconut Oil Tube.
-Hydration is key, so once a month leave the Kapuluan conditioner in, wrap your locks with an organic cotton hair scarf and sleep over.
+After a good brushing to exfoliate off dead skin, clear off residue with by wash your locks with a natural coconut based treatment.

 - Prevent mineral buildup.
-Tap water often contains minerals that can build up on your hair, according to Dr. Gross.
-If you have hard water (find out at water.usgs.gov/owq), Cunnane Phillips recommends a water-softening filter, like Jonathan Product Beauty Water Shower Purification System ($95; jonathanproduct.com).
+Tap water often contains minerals that can build up on your hair, and get in the way of a natural beauty detox, according to Dr. Gross.
+If you have hard water, Cunnane Phillips recommends a water-softening filter, like Jonathan Product, Beauty Water Shower Purification System.
 Another option: Switch to a conditioner that is pure to prevent mineral buildup.
-Try, Kapuluan Coconut – Cold Pressed Raw Organic Coconut Oil Tube which also prevents damage, making it a great conditioner to use through all seasons.